 Nonprofit Center Video Library

 They are all available for viewing at your convenience at a cost of $20 each for Member Organizations or $25 for Non-Members.
-For information about viewing videos, contact Rob Fennell at [email protected] or 215-991-3676.
+For information about viewing videos, contact Rob Fennell at fe[email protected].
+Check this page regularly for new additions.

 Kicking Butt and Taking Names: Shaking up the Board (or Secrets to Effective Boards)